-For any concern about a student, whether academic or co-curricular, members of the UArts community should log into the UArts portal and complete a CARE report.
-Any concern that is reported to the office will be handled with the utmost care and sensitivity but will also be investigated fully in order to determine appropriate follow-up.
+For any concern about a student, whether academic or co-curricular, members of the UArts community should complete a CARE report.
+Any concern that is shared via Care Report will be routed to Student Affairs and will be handled with the utmost care and sensitivity but will also be investigated fully in order to determine appropriate follow-up.

 Office location: Gershman Hall, Room 311

 Students can email to set up an appointment.
 We will conduct a private 10- to 15-minute intake appointment to identify what services are needed.